GDell/othello-ai/README.md

 ## Dependencies

-Credit to https://github.com/SiyanH for the Othello Game engine following Othello game engine used in this project.
+Credit to https://github.com/SiyanH for the Othello Game engine used in this project.
     - othello-game <https://github.com/SiyanH/othello-game>